 Fairsing vineyards is a much larger winery.
 It was very crowded, for good reason – the view was second to none!

 They have a large tasting room with comfy couches and an outside deck.
 The best part is the lounge chairs that surround the lawn, giving you expansive views of Willamette Valley.

 TIP: I would skip the tasting and just grab a glass of wine.
 Sit out on the lawn chairs and soak in that view for as long as possible!

 Stop 4: De Ponte Cellars

 De Ponte is another winery with a great view!
 They have a patio out back that overlooks the valley.
-From what I recall the wine was good but after hours of tastings, it all begins to “blend” together (ha, get it?).
+From what I recall the wine was good but after a few hours of tastings, it all begins to “blend” together (ha, get it?).

-Day 3: Waterfall Tour & Flight home
+Day 3: Oregon Waterfall Tour & Flight home

-We took a late flight out which gave us plenty of time to do a waterfall tour in the morning!
-We went the same year there was a major forest fire so a lot of waterfalls were closed due to mudslides.
+Unfortunately, I went the same year there was a major forest fire so a lot of waterfalls were closed due to mudslides.
 I am already dying to go back in the summer and spend a full weekend exploring the nature side of Oregon!